William Dunlop (motorcyclist): 2015

-Dunlop got his 2015 season off to a positive start by clinching a brace of wins at a rain-soaked Tandragee 100.
+Dunlop won two races at a rain-soaked Tandragee 100.
 In the Supersport Class, Dunlop put in a very convincing performance on board the CD Racing Yamaha YZF-R6 and rounded the meeting off by taking victory in the Senior Open Race on the TAS BMW S1000RR.

+Dunlop topped the Duke Road Racing Rankings in 2015 and therefore became the season's Champion and received the Geoff Duke Trophy, only two years apart from his younger brother Michael, who did so in 2013.

 Death

-Dunlop sustained fatal head injuries as a result of a crash during practice for the 2018 Skerries 100 Road Races in County Dublin.
-His Yamaha YZF-R1 bike spilled oil from the engine sump onto the back wheel, and as a result Dunlop lost control and crashed into a ditch and trees at the Sam's Tunnel part of the circuit.
+Dunlop sustained fatal head injuries on 7 July 2018 as a result of a crash during practice for the Skerries 100 Road Races in County Dublin.
+His Yamaha YZF-R1 bike spilled oil from the engine sump onto the back wheel, and as a result, Dunlop lost control and crashed into a ditch and trees at the Sam's Tunnel part of the circuit.

+Dunlop's funeral was held on 11 July 2018 at Garryduff Presbyterian Church near his hometown of Ballymoney.
+Following the service, he was buried alongside his father, Robert, in the church’s graveyard.

-On 26 February 2022, a statue of William Dunlop was added to the Memorial Garden in Ballymoney, where there were memorials to his father Robert and uncle Joey.
+On 25 February 2022, a statue of Dunlop was unveiled in the Memorial Gardens in Ballymoney, where it now stands, along with memorials to his father, Robert, and uncle, Joey.